AMSP-04/NETN-MRM/README.md

 The purpose of NETN-MRM is to support federations where models are represented at multiple levels of resolution and where the level of resolution can change dynamically during a simulation.

-The NETN-MRM FOM module provides a standard interface and protocol for conducting negotiated and coordinated aggregation and disaggregation of simulated units and entities.

 For example:
-* Disaggregation of a Batallion represented as an Aggregate Entity into Company level Aggregate Entities
+* Disaggregation of a Battalion represented as an Aggregate Entity into Company level Aggregate Entities
 * Disaggregation of a Company to individual platforms such as vehicles and individual soldiers represented at an entity level
 * Aggregation of platforms represented as individual entities to an attribute of an aggregate unit representing e.g. a Platoon.
-* Triggering of Aggregation by user command
-* Triggering of Disaggregation based on geo-fencing
+* Divide UAV equipped vfrom a Company unit to simulate some reconnaissanse operation in more detail.
+* Merge the Recce platoon on return from the mission with the Company unit.

 ### Scope

 NETN-MRM covers the following cases:

-* Disaggregation of AggregateEntity into lower-level AggregateEntities
-* Disaggregation of AggregateEntity into Platforms
-* Aggregation of AggregateEntities into higher-level AggregateEntity
+* Aggregation of subunits and/or physical entities
-* Aggregation of Platforms into AggregateEntity
+* Disaggregation of unit into subunits and/or physical entities
-* Triggering of Disaggregation
+* Division of simulated unit into specific parts - resources divided and all entities simulated
-* Triggering of Aggregation
+* Merge of previously divided parts with simulated unit.
+* Activate and Inactivate aggregate units' representation in the simulation

 ## Licence

-Copyright (C) 2019 NATO/OTAN.
+Copyright (C) 2020 NATO/OTAN.
 This work is licensed under a [Creative Commons Attribution-NoDerivatives 4.0 International License](LICENCE.md).

 The work includes the [NETN-MRM.xml](NETN-MRM.xml) FOM Module and documentation NETN-MRM.md.